Jackson Hole Shooting Experience

 • Sig Sauer

-Just as being a good shot is a completely different skill than being a good shooting instructor, so are some people more “gun guys” than “shooters.”
-Because I am not very technically-minded and my mechanical abilities are nil, I am unable to understand much of the technical knowledge that friends attempted to pass on to me.
-If you have an engineer’s mind, it is wise to really read up on the best 1911 pistols and all of their variations!
+Just as being a good shot is a completely different skill than being a good shooting instructor, some people are more “gun guys” than “shooters.”
+Because I am not very technically minded and my mechanical abilities are minimal, I am unable to understand much of the technical knowledge that friends attempted to pass on to me.
+If you have an engineer’s mind, it is wise to read up on the best 1911 pistols and all of their variations!

-In selecting my pistol, I spoke with many shooters that were very knowledgeable.
+In selecting my pistol, I spoke with many shooters who were very knowledgeable.
 I ended up buying a Springfield Armory Target 1911 for just over $1000.
-While I still yearn for a high end competition “race” gun, mine works nicely.
-After a catastrophic malfunction due to use of substandard ATI ammunition, I upgraded the barrel to an Ed Brown.
+While I still yearn for a high-end competition “race” gun, mine works nicely.
+After a catastrophic malfunction due to the use of substandard ATI ammunition, I upgraded the barrel to an Ed Brown.
 Some things I learned through my selection process that you might consider and discuss with your builder include:

 Beavertail.
 Your grip safety must be depressed for the pistol to shoot.
 At the top of the grip safety, there are various options for the beavertail.
 Discuss with your builder which is best for you.

 How much shooting do you plan to do?
 Most guns fire fewer than 500 rounds in their lifetime.
-Many competitive shooters shoot over 1000 rounds per week in practice.
+Many competitive shooters shoot over 1,000 rounds per week in practice.
 Where do you fall in this continuum?
-If you honestly predict only firing 250 rounds per year, perhaps you don’t need a high end gun?
+If you honestly predict only firing 250 rounds per year, perhaps you don’t need a high-end gun?
 As an example, many gun dealers and yuppies love the Kimber brand.
-If, on the other hand, you ask a roomful of the worlds top 100 competitive shooters what brand they use, very few will mention the Kimber.
-If you plan to shoot 30,000 or fewer rounds through the gun in its lifetime, the Kimber is excellent and I highly recommend it!
+However, if you ask a room full of the world’s top 100 competitive shooters what brand they use, very few will mention Kimber.
+If you plan to shoot 30,000 or fewer rounds through the gun in its lifetime, Kimber is excellent, and I highly recommend it!

 Length of barrel.
-For greater accuracy and balance, I prefer longer barrels and for concealed carry for slight framed persons, many prefer short barrels.
-The “government” has a 5” barrel and a “Commander” has a 4.25” barrel, both are full frame.
+For greater accuracy and balance, I prefer longer barrels.
+For concealed carry for slightly built persons, many prefer short barrels.
+The “Government” has a 5” barrel and a “Commander” has a 4.25” barrel, both are full frame.
 The “Defender” has a 3 5/8” barrel and a smaller frame.

 Compensator.
 Having a compensator will reduce felt recoil and will allow you to get your front sight back on target more quickly.